0xMati/Tech-Blog/Entra ID/Entra ID Connect/Troubleshoot/EntraID Connect and large group impact.md

 ## 📌 Important Notes

-- The **10,000-member threshold** is not a hard limit — it's a guideline based on observed performance degradation.
+- The **10,000-member threshold** is not a hard limit — it's a just an example based on observed performance degradation.
 Impact varies by environment.
 - This behavior affects the **import phase**, not delta sync or export.
 - Applies to **both inbound and outbound** group flows depending on your configuration.